August 11 – Feast of Saint Clare of Assisi

 The Letters to Ermentrude of Bruges

-– Let us pray to God together for each other for, by sharing each other’s burden of charity in this way; we shall easily fulfil the law of love taught by Christ.
+– Let us pray to God together for each other for, by sharing each other’s burden of charity in this way; we shall easily fulfill the law of love taught by Christ.

 – Be faithful, dearly beloved, till death to Him to Whom you have promised yourself, for you shall be crowned by Him with the garland of life.
 Our labor here is brief, the reward eternal.
 Offer faithfully what you have vowed to God and God shall reward you.
 Look to heaven that invites us, O dearly beloved, and take up the cross and follow Christ Who goes before us, for through Him we shall enter into His glory after many different trials.
 (LEr 4-5, 8-10)